McMillan LLP: Mergers

 A few years later in 2009, McMillan LLP and Thackray Burgess joined forces to found McMillan's third office, based in Calgary.

 In January 2011, McMillan LLP and Lang Michener LLP announced a merger, and began operating under McMillan LLP.

 Leadership

-In 2022, McMillan LLP announced a new, diverse leadership team and a strategic plan focused on growth, equity, diversity and inclusion (EDI).
-The team is led by CEO Tim Murphy, who is an established Canadian expert on infrastructure and public-private partnerships.
-Murphy is also a political figure known for his work as the former Chief of Staff to Prime Minister Paul Martin.
+In 2022, McMillan LLP introduced a new, diverse leadership team alongside a strategic plan centered on growth, equity, diversity, and inclusion (EDI).
+The firm was led by CEO Tim Murphy.

+In 2024, Bruce Chapple was appointed as CEO and Managing Partner, succeeding Tim Murphy effective July 1, 2024.

-McMillan LLP’s new leadership team also includes:
+McMillan LLP’s leadership team also includes: